gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->

 ### !end-challenge

+## Using More than One Pathway
+At the beginning of this lesson we said that the examples in this lesson should not be used to limit yourself, there are always more options!
+Including, using more than one Pathway.

+DAU has examples on some common ways to combine pathways, we encourage you to review them [here](https://aaf.dau.edu/aaf/selecting-a-pathway/).
+They include using the Major Capability Acquisition Pathway _with_ the Software Acquisition Pathway, and also the Major Capability Acquisition Pathway _then_ the Software Acquisition Pathway - among others.

 ### !callout-success
 ## KEY TAKEAWAYS: THE PATHWAYS: ADAPTIVE ACQUISITION FRAMEWORK (AAF)